isomerpages/moe-northshorepri/_information/For Students.md

 a) Annex A – instructions for you to assist your child with his/her initial login, and Annex B – a set of Frequently Asked Questions (FAQs) on SLS (for Primary 1 students).
 [SLS Annexes A & B](/files/SLS_for_Pri_1__Annexes_A___B_.pdf)

-b) SLS Account Management – Guide (for Primary 2 students and aboves).
+b) SLS Account Management – Guide (for Primary 2 - 5 students).
 [SLS Account Management Guide](/files/SLS_Account_Management___Guide_for_Students__Pri_.pdf)

 For technical assistance, you may contact: